Create an Azure connection via Settings

 7. Select Next.

-If you cannot run these commands yourself, select Download instructions in the wizard to save and share the commands with someone who has the required Azure permissions.
+If you cannot complete the wizard now, select Save and close to save your progress and resume later.
+If you cannot run the commands yourself, select Download instructions to share them with someone who has the required Azure permissions.

 3. Select observability options

-1. Choose the Recommended observability path.
-Two paths are currently supported:
+1. Choose your observability option.
+Two paths are supported:

 • Recommended: The default and fastest way to onboard an Azure subscription.
 The monitoring configuration is an opinionated (immutable) option—only monitored Regions are customizable.
 This flow provides: